 Are you feeling inspired yet?
 Have we given you enough to get started?
 To be honest, the vibe about dried floral arrangements has carried on like a massive Mexican wave for some time now; we believe we’ve only just scratched the surface with our ideas and tips and this list is by no means exhaustive.
 That said, because dried flower bouquets, event arrangements, wedding centrepieces and the use of dried foliage in interior design is such a big hit, there’s also a wealth of information out there.

 For the visual people amongst us, try #driedflowersdecor on Insta.
-For the explorers and green thumbs, this article by Better Homes and Gardens is a comprehensive guide to Australia’s wonderful native flowers.
+For the explorers and green thumbs, this article is a comprehensive guide to Australia’s wonderful native flowers.
 And for all the interior designers, decorators, and creative people amongst us, well, you just cannot get past Pinterest.

 Now that we have inspired you to go bush exploring for your own Australian Native flowers, perhaps you would like to learn how to preserve your own.
 We have prepared a comprehensive guide on all things dried flowers, you can check it out here.